Power With Vs. Power Over: Where Do YOU Stand?

 What’s needed is a deep shift in how we perceive and practice the combined art of leadership and management.

 The issues and challenges we face are far too complex for the traditional command and control approach.
-It’s not just a matter of responding to the different value systems held by Gens X and Y. Take a moment to read this post on leading Gen Y.
+It’s not just a matter of responding to the different value systems held by Gens X and Y.

 It’s more profound than that.